BretFisher/nodejs-rocks-in-docker/README.md

-# DockerCon 2022 Talk: Node.js Rocks in Docker
+# Node.js Rocks in Docker

+> A DockerCon 2022 Talk, which is an update of my DockerCon 2019 talk "Node.js Rock in Docker and DevOps"

 Want more?
 [Get my Docker Mastery for Node.js course with a coupon](https://www.bretfisher.com/docker-mastery-for-nodejs/): 9 hours of video to help a Node.js developer use all the best Docker features.